Langley Emergency Program

 For the latest municipal specific information regarding COVID-19 (Coronavirus), please visit one of the following:

 The Emergency Plan for Langley is based on an ‘all hazards’ approach, and is tested yearly by staff from both municipalities and provincial organizations such as BC Ministry of Public Safety, BC Ministry of Health, and Emergency Management BC as well as response agencies such as RCMP, BC Ambulance, local School District, area railways and utilities, etc.

 - Encourage citizens and businesses to be prepared

 - Train responders to follow provincial model of response

 - Ensure during a disaster that guidelines and legislation are adhered to

 - Spread the word to “be prepared”

-Within the Langley Emergency Program, Emergency Social Services (ESS) provides short-term assistance to British Columbians who are forced to leave their homes because of fire, floods, earthquakes or other emergencies.
+Within the Langley Emergency Program, Emergency Support Services (ESS) provides short-term assistance to British Columbians who are forced to leave their homes because of fire, floods, earthquakes or other emergencies.